 - Raw speed

-If you really want to dig into the cryptography used to implement WireGuard, you can get the hardcore info in the technical white paper [PDF].
+Note: If you really want to dig into the cryptography used to implement WireGuard, you can get the hardcore info in the technical white paper [PDF].

-Tiny code base
+A tiny code base

 - Easier auditing – Not surprisingly, 4,000 lines of code are easier to audit than 600,000 lines of code.
 The easier the code is to audit, the more likely it is that the auditors will find any vulnerabilities.
 Over time, this can make WireGuard a more secure protocol than those with hundreds of thousands of lines of code.

 - Smaller attack surface – The attack surface of software is the number of places where a hacker could try to break into the software.
-Fewer lines of code means fewer locations for a hacker to attack that code, reducing the attack surface.
+Fewer lines of code mean fewer locations for a hacker to attack that code, reducing the attack surface.
 All other things being equal, a smaller attack surface means more secure software.

 WireGuard delivers several performance benefits when compared to other VPN protocols.
 The relatively small size of the code base helps the protocol to be faster than the competition.
 So does the fact that WireGuard is built with extremely high-speed cryptographic primitives.